 The best things in life come in pairs.
 Fish and chips, jacket potato and beans, cake and ... more cake.
 Well, in theory, the Dual Zone can do all of this and more at the same time.
 But in this Ninja Foodi Dual Zone Air Fryer review you'll see just how great it is with pictures and thoughts as I put it to the test.

 When testing, I tried a mix of the recipes which come included with the Ninja Foodi Dual Zone Air Fryer, and once I was more confident, my own recipes.
-The Ninja Foodi Dual Zone is better at some things than others, and there are some things it can’t do at all, but it’s definitely one of the best air fryers I’ve ever used.
+The Ninja Foodi Dual Zone is better at some things than others, and there are some things it can’t do at all, but it’s definitely one of the I’ve ever used.
 Keep reading for the full review.